 The American Lung Association supports strong occupational safety and health standards and strict enforcement of these standards to protect workers.
-Workers at risk for diseases such as work-related asthma, pneumoconiosis, including black lung disease, silicosis, asbestosis and other occupational lung diseases must be protected.
+Workers at risk for diseases such as work-related asthma, pneumoconiosis, including black lung disease, silicosis, asbestosis and other occupational lung diseases, as well as infectious diseases, must be protected.

 The American Lung Association supports the establishment and implementation of surveillance mechanisms for work-related lung diseases.